UmairRehman1024/gallery/README.md

 - [] select multiple items to delete
 - [] use existing items as prompt for ai
 - [] nlp to search for images

+- [] close dialog on submit
+- [] show only images and albums that are in that album